LuxembourgLearn even more about Luxembourg at oecd.org

 Governance – Luxembourg expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Luxembourg 73% of people say they trust their political institutions, more than the OECD average of 56% and one of the highest rates in the OECD area.
+Trust in government is essential for social cohesion and well-being.
+In Luxembourg 74% of people say they trust their national government, much more than the OECD average of 39% and one of the highest rates in the OECD area.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in Luxembourg was 91% of those registered.
 This figure is one of the highest in the OECD, where average turnout is 72%.